tshepang/blog/content/leftovers-season-2-episode-1.md

 playing the fireman.
 He delivers one of the most impressive performances I've seen yet.
 He's such a pleasure to watch.
 Equally irresistible is the gal playing his daughter.
 The character development given these two is amazing.
-Playing the mother is Regina King and what is the only one her performances I've really enjoyed.
+Playing the mother is Regina King in what is the only one of her performances I've really enjoyed.

 There is a strange choice of events which don't serve the story in any